 Mental Health Statistics

 Alarming new statistics have emerged recently for Michigan.
-The CDC reported that over the last two decades suicide rates have soared in Michigan, increasing more than 40 percent Perhaps not surprisingly, this surge in suicides coincides with the state’s economic downturn.
+The CDC reported that over the last two decades, suicide rates have soared in Michigan, increasing more than 40%.
+Perhaps not surprisingly, this surge in suicides coincides with the state’s economic downturn.
 Often economic uncertainty triggers anxiety and other mental health challenges.
 And, what is happening in Michigan should not be surprising.

-Divorce rates in Michigan are also high, with statistics showing that more than 65 percent of first marriages end in divorce .
+Divorce rates in Michigan are also high, with statistics showing that more than 65% of first marriages end in divorce.
 Divorce is a multi-dimensional issue, but economic challenges likely contribute to stress and increase the likelihood of a person divorcing.
 Divorce itself can also dramatically increase stress, anxiety, and depression symptoms, spurring a downward spiral.

 Mental Health Resources in Ann Arbor

-Because there are a relatively large number of mental health professionals in the community, it is possible for patients to search for and find a provider who they are comfortable with.
+Because there are a relatively large number of mental health professionals in the community, patients can search for and find a provider who they are comfortable with.
 It is also possible for patients to find providers who specialize in unique problems and who offer highly individualized approaches.

-Moving forward, hopefully, the number of providers in the city will continue to increase, ensuring that everyone who could benefit from health assistance would be able to find a provider who met their needs at a price they could afford.
+Moving forward, hopefully, the number of providers in the city will continue to increase, ensuring that everyone who could benefit from health assistance will be able to find a provider who meets their needs at a price they can afford.